dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 Email #7

-*New Subject* Your Database Backups are Broken
+*New Subject*  Better Database Backups

 Hi,

-They aren't really broken but they aren't working as hard they could be.
+Your MySQL backups aren't working as hard they could be.
 What happens where there is a destructive query?
 You can restore to certain point in time but you lose all of the work between your current state and whatever backup you restored from.

 Dolt solves these problems.

-Reply to this email to learn more.
+Reply to this email to learn how can you version control your backups.

 #signature

 Email #8
+Follow up to email #7

 Hi,